 Having the ability to prepare food in the morning to eat during the day is a key way to save money.

-Taking a cooler allows you to do this so its crucial!
+Taking a cooler allows you to do this so it’s crucial!

 While you’re here…you might also like this article on How To Save Money On A Road Trip!